tim-schneider/nexus-ansible-collection/README.md

 nexus_routing_rules: []

-# If you set nexus_enable_pro to true, you must provide a base64 encoded license file
+If you set `nexus_enable_pro` to `true`, you must provide a base64 encoded license file

-# Either by setting the NEXUS_LICENSE_B64 environment variable or by providing the base64 encoded license file directly below.
+Either by setting the `NEXUS_LICENSE_B64` environment variable or by providing the base64 encoded license string directly below.
-nexus_license_b64: # <your Nexus .lic license file encoded into a base64 string>
+`nexus_license_b64: <your Nexus .lic license file encoded into a base64 string>`

-# where to obtain the license file from or where to store it during an playbook run
-nexus_license_path: files/license.lic

 Dependencies